Izz ad-Din al-Qassam: Death

-On 8 November the body of a Palestine Police constable, Moshe Rosenfeld, was discovered near Ein Harod.
+On 8 November 1935 the body of a Palestine Police constable, Moshe Rosenfeld, was discovered near Ein Harod.
 Al-Qassam and his followers were believed to have been responsible and search parties set out to capture him.
 In this context, al-Qassam and twelve of his men decided to go underground and, leaving Haifa, took to the hills between Jenin and Nablus.
 There they spent ten days on the move, during which they were fed by the residents of villages in the area.
 The British police manhunt eventually surrounded al-Qassam in a cave near Ya'bad, in the village of Sheikh Zeid.
 In the long ensuing firefight, al-Qassam and three of his followers were killed, and five captured on 20 November.

 The manner of his last stand galvanized Palestinians at the time, according to American historian Abdallah Schleifer:

 Surrounded, he told his men to die as martyrs, and opened fire.
 His defiance and manner of his death (which stunned the traditional leadership) electrified the Palestinian people.
 Thousands forced their way past police lines at the funeral in Haifa, and the secular Arab nationalist parties invoked his memory as the symbol of resistance.
 It was the largest political gathering ever to assemble in mandatory Palestine.

-To the surprise of the Palestine Police Force, al-Qassam's funeral, which was held at the Jerini Mosque, attracted at least 3,000 mourners, mostly members of the peasant and working classes.
+To the surprise of the Palestine Police Force, al-Qassam's funeral, which was held at the Al-Jarina Mosque, attracted at least 3,000 mourners, mostly members of the peasant and working classes.
 His coffin and those of his slain comrades were draped in the flags of Yemen, Saudi Arabia, and Iraq, the only three independent Arab countries at the time.
 In reaction to al-Qassam's death, strikes were held in Haifa and several Palestinian and Syrian cities.
 Al-Qassam is buried at the Muslim cemetery at the former Palestinian village of Balad al-Sheikh, now Nesher, a Jewish suburb of Haifa.
 An obituary for al-Qassam was published in the Egyptian newspaper Al-Ahram on 22 November, eulogizing him as a "martyr" with the following statement: "I heard you preaching from up in the pulpit, summoning to the sword ...
 Through your death you are more eloquent than ever you were in life."